Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Discussion

 \textbf{Cross-subject and cross-view similarities}.
 Previous studies usually present discrete measurements of fatigue-related indices to indicate the fatigue-induced adaptations.
 Our proposed method provides a general measurement for multi-muscle exercise with good cross-subject similarities, compared with SOTA methods.
-Moreover, fatigue studies use muscle metabolism, muscle activation patterns, motor region activities etc. to investigate the changes of specific regions under peripheral or central fatigue.
+Moreover, fatigue studies use muscle metabolism \cite{taelman2011estimation}, muscle activation patterns \cite{fidalgo2021electromyographic}, motor region activities \cite{gruet2013stimulation} etc. to investigate the changes of specific regions under peripheral or central fatigue.
+And the fatigue revealed by different indexes usually presents generally similar trends over the exercise duration but different characteristics locally.
+In our study, the fatigue score we estimate is objective and able to reflect the fatigue progression of multiple muscles.
+The fatigue feelings measured by the Likert scale are subjective and have been reported to be influenced by other subjective feelings, like reward, expectation etc \cite{muller2021neural}.
+That accounts for the relatively low similarity between the subjective feelings and the estimated fatigue scores ($Tr_{SF,F}$).
 The cross-subject and cross-view similarities among the estimated muscle fatigue score, subjective fatigue feelings and the fatigue-induced shift of EMG data distribution indicate there might be a latent bodily state that regulates the fatigue-related aspects, no matter biomechanics, inner feelings or neural systems, as suggested by theoretical frameworks \cite{hureau2018sensory, weavil2019neuromuscular}.
 It should be noted that the fatigue-related bodily state regulation is out of the scope.
 We herein just propose a cue for future research.

-\textbf{Limitations and future work.} This study is just a proof-of-concept work that has several limitations.
-First, the study does not consider the condition of taking rest.
-When there is a rest session between two exercise sessions, the monotonically increasing trend of fatigue would be violated.
-And the whole fatigue progression would be piece-wise monotonic.
-Second, more exercise modalities should be included.
-For example, if there is a running session after walking sessions, the increasing rate of fatigue would change and the bound of fatigue score would also break.
-And further running-related physiological priors can be included.
-Third, the model we develop utilizes the Markov, Gaussian and Bayesian assumptions.
-The actual fatigue progression might violate such assumptions.
-Future work should also develop models beyond the assumptions.